Childhood Non-Hodgkin Lymphoma Treatment (Professional) (cont.)

 Rare NHL occurring in children

 Pediatric follicular lymphoma is a disease that differs from the adult counterpart genetically and clinically.
-The genetic hallmark of adult FL, the translocation of t(14;18)(q32;q21), is typically not detectable in pediatric FL.
-The outcome of pediatric FL is excellent, and in contrast to adult FL, the clinical course is not dominated by relapses, if the BFM protocols for DLBCL and BL are used.
-In pediatric FL, a simultaneous DLBCL can frequently be detected at initial diagnosis but does not indicate a more aggressive clinical course in children.[47,48]
+The genetic hallmark of adult follicular lymphoma, the translocation of t(14;18)(q32;q21), is typically not detectable in pediatric follicular lymphoma.
+Pediatric follicular lymphoma is more likely to be localized disease, in contrast to adult follicular lymphoma, which usually presents as disseminated disease.
+Cervical lymph nodes and tonsils are common sites, but disease has also occurred in extranodal sites such as the testis, kidney, gastrointestinal tract, and parotid.[49,50,51,52] The outcome of pediatric follicular lymphoma is excellent, and in contrast to adult follicular lymphoma, the clinical course is not dominated by relapses, if the BFM protocols for diffuse large B-cell lymphoma and BL are used.
+In pediatric follicular lymphoma, a simultaneous diffuse large B-cell lymphoma can frequently be detected at initial diagnosis but does not indicate a more aggressive clinical course in children.[50,51]

 Other diseases appear to reflect the disease observed in adult patients.
-For example, MALT lymphomas observed in pediatric patients usually present as low-stage (stage I or II) disease and are associated with H. pylori and require no more than local therapy involving curative surgery and/or radiation therapy.
+For example, MALT lymphomas observed in pediatric patients usually present as low-stage (stage I or II) disease, and pediatric gastric MALT lymphomas are associated with Helicobacter pylori and require no more than local therapy involving curative surgery and/or radiation therapy.
+Conjunctival MALT lymphomas are often associated with chlamydial psittaci infections.
+Intralesional interferon-alpha for conjunctival MALT lymphoma has been described.

-Other types of NHL may be rare in adults and are exceedingly rare in pediatric patients, such as primary CNS lymphoma (PCNSL).
+Other types of NHL may be rare in adults and are exceedingly rare in pediatric patients, such as primary CNS lymphoma.
 Due to small numbers, it is difficult to ascertain if the disease observed in children is the same as in adults and, therefore, it is difficult to determine optimal therapy.
-Reports suggest that the outcome of pediatric patients with PCNSL (overall survival 70%–80%) may be superior to that of adults with PCNSL.
-These reports suggest that long-term survival can be achieved without cranial irradiation.[50,51,52,53] Most children have DLBCL or ALCL.
-Therapy with high-dose intravenous methotrexate and cytosine arabinoside is most successful and intrathecal chemotherapy may be needed only when malignant cells are present in the cerebral spinal fluid.[51,53] There is a case report of repeated doses of rituximab, both intravenous and intraventricular, being administered to a 14-year-old boy with refractory PCNSL, with an excellent result.
+Reports suggest that the outcome of pediatric patients with primary CNS lymphoma (overall survival 70%–80%) may be superior to that of adults with primary CNS lymphoma.
+These reports suggest that long-term survival can be achieved without cranial irradiation.[56,57,58,59] Most children have diffuse large B-cell lymphoma or anaplastic large cell lymphoma.
+Therapy with high-dose intravenous methotrexate and cytosine arabinoside is most successful and intrathecal chemotherapy may be needed only when malignant cells are present in the cerebral spinal fluid.[57,59] There is a case report of repeated doses of rituximab, both intravenous and intraventricular, being administered to a 14-year-old boy with refractory primary CNS lymphoma, with an excellent result.
 This apparently good outcome needs to be confirmed, especially since similar results have not been observed in adults.
 (Refer to the PDQ summary on Primary CNS Lymphoma Treatment for more information on treatment options for nonacquired immunodeficiency syndrome–related primary CNS lymphoma.)

-Peripheral T-cell lymphoma (PTCL), excluding ALCL, is rare in children.
-Mature T-cell/NK-cell lymphoma or PTCL has a postthymic phenotype (e.g., TdT negative), usually expresses CD4 or CD8, and has rearrangement of T-cell receptor (TCR) genes, either alpha/beta and/or gamma/delta chains.
-The most common phenotype observed in children is PTCL-not otherwise specified (NOS), although angioimmunoblastic lymphoma (AITL), enteropathy-associated lymphoma (EATL) (associated with celiac disease), subcutaneous panniculitis-like lymphoma, angiocentric lymphoma, and extranodal NK/T-cell PTCL have been reported.[55,56,57] Mycosis fungoides has rarely been reported in children and adolescents.
-A Japanese study described extranodal NK/T-cell lymphoma, nasal type as the most common PTCL subtype among Japanese children (10 of 21 PTCL cases).
+Peripheral T-cell lymphoma, excluding anaplastic large cell lymphoma, is rare in children.
+Mature T-cell/NK-cell lymphoma or peripheral T-cell lymphoma has a postthymic phenotype (e.g., TdT negative), usually expresses CD4 or CD8, and has rearrangement of T-cell receptor (TCR) genes, either alpha/beta and/or gamma/delta chains.
+The most common phenotype observed in children is peripheral T-cell lymphoma-not otherwise specified, although angioimmunoblastic lymphoma, enteropathy-associated lymphoma (associated with celiac disease), subcutaneous panniculitis-like lymphoma, angiocentric lymphoma, and extranodal NK/T-cell peripheral T-cell lymphoma have been reported.[61,62,63] Mycosis fungoides has rarely been reported in children and adolescents.
+A Japanese study described extranodal NK/T-cell lymphoma, nasal type as the most common peripheral T-cell lymphoma subtype among Japanese children (10 of 21 peripheral T-cell lymphoma cases).
 In adults, extranodal NK/T-cell lymphoma, nasal type is generally EBV-positive, and 60% of the cases observed in Japanese children were EBV-positive.
 Though very rare, hepatosplenic T-cell lymphoma is associated with children and adolescents who have Crohn disease and have been on immunosuppressive therapy; this lymphoma has been fatal in all cases.

-Optimal therapy for PTCL is unclear, even for adult patients.
-There have been three retrospective analyses of treatment and outcome for pediatric patients with PTCL.
-The United Kingdom Children's Cancer Study Group (UKCCSG) reported on 25 children diagnosed over a 20-year period with PTCL, with an approximate 50% 5-year survival rate.
+Optimal therapy for peripheral T-cell lymphoma is unclear, even for adult patients.
+There have been three retrospective analyses of treatment and outcome for pediatric patients with peripheral T-cell lymphoma.
+The United Kingdom Children's Cancer Study Group (UKCCSG) reported on 25 children diagnosed over a 20-year period with peripheral T-cell lymphoma, with an approximate 50% 5-year survival rate.
 The UKCCSG also observed that the use of acute lymphoblastic leukemia (ALL)–like therapy, instead of NHL therapy, produced a superior outcome.
 The Children's Oncology Group (COG) reported 20 patients older than 8 years treated on Pediatric Oncology Group NHL trials.
 Eight of ten patients with low-stage disease achieved long-term disease-free survival compared to only four of ten patients with high-stage disease.
-A study of Japanese children with PTCL (N = 21) reported a 5-year overall survival rate of 85.2%.
-Treatment for PTCL was not consistent in this study and included chemotherapy (n = 18), radiation (n = 2), and autologous (n = 2) and allogeneic (n = 9) stem cell transplantation.
+A study of Japanese children with peripheral T-cell lymphoma (N = 21) reported a 5-year overall survival rate of 85.2%.
+Treatment for peripheral T-cell lymphoma was not consistent in this study and included chemotherapy (n = 18), radiation (n = 2), and autologous (n = 2) and allogeneic (n = 9) stem cell transplantation.

 In an attempt to learn more about the clinical and pathologic features of these types of NHL seen rarely in children, the COG has opened a registry study (COG-ANHL04B1).
 This study banks tissue for pathobiology studies and collects limited data on clinical presentation and outcome of therapy.